M-Drummond/valiant-frontend-coding-challenge/README.md

 # TODO

 - [✅] Frame out the grid of the site/widget.
 Attempt to emulate the fat marker look
-- [] Components for each input and for each output, group styles into slotted components
+- [] Components for each input and for each output, group styles into repeatable component classes
 - [] Fetch data / functionality for each component
 - [] Validate inputs + test
 - [] Add Pinia store